IBM/cognos-dancing-dashboard/README.md

-## 3. Create a Dashboard to use the Custom Widget
+## 3. Create a Dashboard to use the built Custom Widget

 - Launch Cognos and create a new dashboard